Wellpath COVID-19 Resource Center

 To keep you updated, below is an overview of what we are finding to be the most commonly discussed topics.
 If you would like any additional information about these topics, please contact your Wellpath HSA.

-- IN-PERSON VISITATION: Most facilities have suspended in-person visitation.
-To the extent that you have not, Wellpath strongly encourages each facility to consider eliminating in-person visitation, as well as “weekender,” and work release programs during periods of community spread and local outbreaks.
+- IN-PERSON VISITATION: Wellpath strongly encourages each facility to consider eliminating in-person visitation, as well as “weekender,” and work release programs during periods of community spread and local outbreaks.
 Video visitation, if available, is an effective substitute during this time of social distancing.
 The local community and facility situation should be considered before re-opening in-person visitation and “weekender” or work release programs.
+Where in person visitation does occur, Wellpath encourages the on-going screening of all visitors for signs/symptoms of COVID-19 and temperatures, along with masking and social distancing to further mitigate the risk of the spread of COVID-19 between visitors and into the facility.

 - COMPASSIONATE RELEASE: Many of our partners across the country continue to evaluate compassionate release as a way to make room for quarantine and isolation areas within facilities.
 To aid these evaluations, Wellpath can help by recommending clinically appropriate candidates for compassionate release.
 We recognize that these decisions are yours, and are based on many factors, including appropriateness for release and adequate outside access to housing, medical care and other social support systems.